VincePuc99/ArloCloud-RPi/README.md

 - `arlo_usb_start.log` - Will be created on first run inside ArloUSB-AnyRP Main folder.
 Check it for any issue.

-- `./uninstaller.sh` - Uninstaller for remove every trace of ArloCloud-RPi.
+- `uninstaller.sh` - Uninstaller to remove every trace of ArloCloud-RPi.

 - `mp4_hashes.log` - (Optional) Logging file containing hashes of the videos, useful for telegram-sync.py.